 The journey to the cloud is very different for every company, as there is no one-size-fits-all migration plan.
 Each IT asset to be migrated is distinctive when it comes to - performance, cost, and complexity.
 So you can't move all components to the cloud with a single method.
 Developing a roadmap for the migration will answer the questions of what, how, and in what order to move these components.
 This is where the cloud migration strategies come into the picture.

-An explanation of each cloud migration strategy with use cases
+An explanation of each cloud migration process with use cases

 With this approach, you "lift and shift" your applications, workloads, or databases from on-premises applications or servers to the cloud with no changes.
 This "lift and shift" pattern shifts data assets from on-premises to cloud infrastructure, especially embraced for large-scale migrations.
 Moreover, it also enhances the speed and performance of the cloud at a lower cost.